The History of Cowbridge Mill

 Some when after 1843 (Tithe map) and prior to 1890 (Official OR map) the tail race of the Mill Leat was altered.
 Instead of returning directly to the River Avill on the west of the road the tail race was extended so that the water could flow either towards “Dudding” or return to the River Avill on the eastern side of Cow Bridge.
 The 1890 map also shows that three new cottages had been built between the present Mill and the Dell, whilst the currently unidentified building next to the road was removed.

 Kelly’s Directory 1889 shows Cowbridge Mills were also occupied, at the same time as the Morgans, by “James Phillips and Son, miller (water)”.
 The Phillips family originated from Bridgtown, Dulverton.
-The three Phillips brothers and their father were originally carpenters and wheelwrights.
-They also went on to be millers at Bridgetown Mill.
+The Phillips brothers and their father were originally wheelwrights.
+They also went on to be millers at Bridgetown Mill and Town Mills, Minehead.
 The Phillips family worked out of Cowbridge Mills for around 40 years.

-Around 1904 part of the Mill was changed to a house and a sawmill and Tom Brewer lived in the Mill house.
+Around 1904 part of the Mill was changed to a house and a sawmill and Tom Brewer lived in the Mill house and ran the mill.
 In 1909 the Sawmill at Knowle closed and the machinery was transferred to Cowbridge.

 In 1910 the business Phillips C and Son was also listed as a “Carriage Builder” in Parks Lane, Minehead.
 Charles’ son, Harry, has been apprenticed to Rustons of Lincoln (a major agricultural engineering firm) and also had his own premises in Friday Street, Minehead.
 He established a reputation as an engineer specialising in waterwheels.
 Harry Phillips also purchased the woods and sawmill at North Hawkwell from the Cutcombe Estate in the late 1920s.
 Harry was making and installing waterwheels and in-barn Threshers on farms as late as 1930.
 He died suddenly at Christmas 1936, his father surviving him for several years.